How do I know if you would be the right counsellor for me?

 Social Workers with a Masters degree are also trained and able to provide counselling services.

 The type of professional you choose to work with will be influenced by your personal preferences and needs.
-However, I encourage people to always make sure any mental health professional you work with is registered with a regulatory body:
+However, I encourage people to always make sure any mental health professional you work with is registered with a regulatory body.
+Regulatory bodies:

-- They ensure the professional's education and training meet minimal requirements.
+- ensure the professional’s education and training meet minimal requirements.

-- Regulatory bodies have codes of ethics and conduct that members must abide by.
+- have codes of ethics and conduct that members must abide by.

 How do I make an appointment?